clp-research/slurk/docs/slurk_layouts.rst

       }

     corresponds to the HTML of ``<span id="box">Text</span>``
-- ``"css"``: A dictionary, which is similar to a typical css stylesheet.
+- ``"css"``: A dictionary which is similar to a typical css stylesheet.
 Example:
     .. code-block:: json

        {